The-Anomaly-be/clarifier/README.md

 The enhancement process is governed by parameters that allow you to customize the output’s details, resolution, and quality.
 Adjust these in the code to tailor the results.
 Here’s a breakdown:

 ### `prompt`
+### NEW: Stylization prompt influence is now added directly in the function call
 - **Description**: A text string directing the enhancement toward specific themes or details (e.g., `"universe, galaxies, planets and stars, masterpiece, best quality, highres, detailed, 4k"` for space-themed, high-quality output).
 - **Effect**: Shapes the content and style of added details.
 - **Usage**: Modify to match your desired output (e.g., `"forest, trees, rivers, vibrant colors, highres"` for a natural landscape).